 - Obtain sponsorship from a broker-dealer firm.
 The Series 66 and Series 63 state law exams do not require broker-dealer firm sponsorship; however, the Series 7 Exam does.
 In order to locate a broker-dealer firm to sponsor you for the Series 7 Exam, contact one of the firms serving residents in your area to request an interview.

-- The sponsoring broker-dealer will pay the initial $65 registration fee in Michigan.
+- The sponsoring broker-dealer will pay the initial $65 registration fee for investment advisers in Michigan.

 - FINRA registration requires a fingerprint card for all applicants.
 Contact your local sheriff’s office or police station for appointments and fees.
 FINRA will charge a fee of $30.25 to process your fingerprint card.